 - Final Fantasy VIII's Squall is always shown with his Revolver model gunblade, regardless of your current gunblade model.

 - Final Fantasy XIII.
 Equipment changes only ever appear in battle.

-- And the same with Final Fantasy X, but for a different reason and for one scene only.
-The group shot as the team enters Zanarkand has the team put their weapons together.
+- It also happens in Final Fantasy X, but for one scene only: The group shot as the team enters Zanarkand has the team put their weapons together.
 This will show default weapons and the Brotherhood, regardless of what is equipped.
 Why?
 The scene is actually the first scene of the game, and everything leading up to it is How We Got Here, so the game literally can't know what you'll have equipped when you catch up.
 It's otherwise averted; the FMV scenes typically don't show weapons—and one of the few that does, Auron's introduction, takes place before he's a party member, so he can't have anything but his default weapon.
 Most of the other scenes use the in-game engine, and use what you have equipped.